Copiums/Copium/README.md

 ## a Configuration AND a collection of *good* render configs Of Vape V4

-# IF YOU'RE INSTALLING SP+ OR VELOCITY ONLY:
+# IF YOU'RE INSTALLING VELOCITY:
 First step, please follow the youtube video.
 IT'S BASED ON THE YOUTUBE VIDEO SO GO WATCH IT BEFORE INSTALLING.
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Copiums/Velocity/main/NewMainScript.lua", true))()